renovatebot/renovate/docs/usage/docker.md

 #### AWS ECR (Amazon Web Services Elastic Container Registry)

+Renovate can authenticate with AWS ECR using AWS credentials, login password or an authorization token.

+##### Using AWS account credentials

-Renovate can authenticate with AWS ECR using AWS access key id & secret as the username & password, for example:
+To authenticate using AWS credentials, specify the access key id & secret as the username & password.
+If required define the session token also, for example:

 ```json
 {